bran921007/platform-science/README.md

 ### Approach

-Having identified both the class of problem and the available methods for solving it, it was determined that the best method was the Hungarian algorithm due to it's efficiency and availability of an existing package that implements it in the chosen language.
+Having identified both the class of problem and the available methods for solving it, it was determined that the best method to employ was the Hungarian algorithm, due to it's efficiency and availability of an existing package that implements it in the chosen language.
 Since the role being considered for requires proficiency in node.js, the selection of node as the implementation language was natural.

 ### Deliverables